-Rosecrance provides residential treatment for mental health disorders at our Griffin Williamson Campus.
-We offer treatment for the following challenges facing teens as a primary diagnosis:
+Rosecrance provides residential treatment for mental health disorders at our Griffin Williamson Campus in Northern Illinois (Winnebago County).
+We offer residential mental health treatment and addiction rehabilitation treatment services for the following challenges facing teens as a primary diagnosis:

 - Mood disorder

 General treatment modalities may include: personal medication management; individual and family therapies, group therapy, and recreational therapy.

 Two Illinois board-certified child & adolescent psychiatrists, Dr. Thomas Wright and Dr. Carol Craig, lead the team of our Illinois treatment clinicians.

 “There was a need in the community and we expanded to meet that need,” said Meghan Cook, Access Coordinator at the Rosecrance Griffin Williamson Campus.

 “I can’t tell you how invigorating it’s been to be able to accommodate kids that we were forced to turn away before and provide them with quality care,” added Cook.
 “Our staff has been very diligent and intentional about rising to meet the needs of each and every individual client.”